Taking a walk on the beach is a great opportunity to get some exercise.

 One good tip is to take a pair of worn sneakers when walking on the beach as the soles will protect you from hidden sharp objects and support your feet better while walking in the sand.
 The downside is they will get full of sand which you may have a hard time getting rid of – hence bring trainers that are nearing the end of their life that you won't mind getting a bit sandy.

 We also use water shoes when we go to the beach because they are made to get wet.
-They dry quickly, are washable, are happy to get soaked and dry out quickly.
+They are washable, are happy to get soaked and dry out quickly.
+You can check out our reviews of various types of water shoes here.

 Walking on the Beach Can Increase Some Foot Issues